-Householders provide free accommodation to their homesharer in exchange for ten hours of help each week, though both parties pay a small fee to Homeshare to support the charity’s costs.
+Householders provide free or low cost accommodation to their homesharer in exchange for ten hours of help each week.
+Both parties pay a small fee to their Homeshare programme to support the costs of administering the service.

 The help offered to the householder is tailored to his or her needs.